sjpope/CompNetworks/READMEv2.md

 Note: You may need to run pip install socket, json, sys if you don't have these libraries already installed.

-### Server Setup on Eros
+### Server Setup on Environment 1
-1. Connect to Eros using SSH:
+1. Connect to Environment 1 using SSH:
     ```bash
-    ssh username@eros.cs.txstate.edu
+    ssh username@Env1
     ```
 2. Navigate to your project directory or create a new one:
     ```bash